 - 3 of them are clad in metallic coated steel and offer 117m2 and

-- 5 houses are clad with wood (red cedar) and offer 135 m2 living space
+- 5 houses are clad with wood (red cedar) and offer 135 m2 of living space

-Built on stilts, the Chantepie houses consist of 3 basic cubic volumes of 4,8 m, 3,6 m and 2,4 m, and intermediate modules (4,2 m and 3 m) according to their sizes and a constructive frame of 0,6 m.
+Built on stilts, the Chantepie houses consist of three basic cubic volumes of 4.8 m, 3.6 m, and 2.4 m, and intermediate modules (4.2 m and 3 m) according to their sizes and a constructive frame of 0.6 m.

-Eric Lenoir advocates design and contemporary art in architecture and regularly organizes exhibitions of different design artists: The aim is to combine contemporary art with urban codes in order to create “ideal” facilities.
+Eric Lenoir advocates design and contemporary art in architecture and regularly organises exhibitions of different design artists: The aim is to combine contemporary art with urban codes in order to create 'ideal' facilities.

-In course of the project of these houses in Chantepie, called "Meccano Flexible", the architect developed the "Archilenoir" concept.
-He describes it as a dimensional approach with a basic steel structure (column – beam) and an independent, modular façade which allows different possibilities, combinations and materials, always with a common denominator.
+In the course of the project of these houses in Chantepie, called 'Meccano Flexible', the architect developed the 'Archilenoir' concept.
+He describes it as a dimensional approach with a basic steel structure (column – beam) and an independent, modular facade which allows different possibilities, combinations, and materials, always with a common denominator.

-This project arose from a mental image and the expert knowledge of interior spaces, of what is possible in three dimensions and the fact that “standardization” does not mean that the buildings have to be identical.
+This project arose from a mental image and the expert knowledge of interior spaces - of what is possible in three dimensions - and the fact that 'standardisation' does not mean that buildings have to be identical.

-It consists in a set of innovative construction methods for experimental optimized housing with 4 main objectives: cost, quality, reliability and time.
+It consists in a set of innovative construction methods for experimental optimised housing with four main objectives: cost, quality, reliability, and time.
 It is mainly designed for social housing programmes.